-Despite the availability of security tools, end-user devices are still vulnerable to compromise via the risky security behaviour of end-users.
+Despite the availability of security tools, devices are still vulnerable to compromise via the risky security behaviour of end-users.
 Risky behaviour is not necessarily obvious to all end-users, and can be difficult to recognise.
-Lynsay is interested in the human aspects of cyber security, investigating how to effectively communicate security information to average end-users, with a view to improving their overall level of security awareness.
+Lynsay is interested in the human aspects of cyber security, investigating how to effectively communicate security information to average end-users.

 Lynsay’s PhD research explored the fields of affective computing and usable security, and produced a thesis entitled “Enhancing security risk awareness in end-users via affective feedback”.
 The project investigated the use of a browser extension to monitor and automatically detect risky security behaviour.
 On detection of such behaviour, affective feedback was delivered to the end-user.
 The work analysed the impact of the feedback in relation to end-user security awareness.

 Research interests: usable security; human-computer interaction; eye tracking; security awareness; affective feedback; open-source intelligence, secure software development.

 Lynsay supervises a variety of projects at both undergraduate (BSc), and postgraduate levels (MSc, PhD).
 If you are interested in any of the aforementioned topics, please get in contact with her.

 - 2019- European Commission – Horizon 2020 FORESIGHT (Co-Principle Investigator Abertay University).

 - 2019- Law Enforcement Consultancy Work (Principle Investigator).

 - 2018- Recipient of a Scottish Informatics and Computer Science Alliance (SICSA) Cyber Nexus Research Exchange award (Principle Investigator).